phpbench/phpbench/docs/introduction.rst

 ============

 PHPBench is a benchmark runner for PHP.
-It enables you to write standard benchmarks for your application and helps you to make smart decisions based on *comparative* benchmark results.
+It enables you to write standard benchmarks for your application and classes and helps you to make smart decisions based on *comparative* results.

 Features at a glance:

+- **Revolutions and Iterations**: Spin and repeat.
 - **Process Isolation**: Benchmarks are run in separate processes with no significant overhead from the runner.
 - **Reporting**: Powerful and extensible reports thanks to the `Tabular`_ library.
-- **Revolutions and Iterations**: Spin and repeat.
+- **Deferred Reporting**: Dump benchmarking results to an XML file and report on them later.
 - **Memory Usage**: Keep an eye on the amount of memory used by benchmarking subjects.
-- **Deferred Reporting**: Dump benchmarking results to an XML file and report on them later.

 Why PHPBench?
 -------------